Last Updated on December 29, 2021

 Can I Eat Yogurt in Early Pregnancy / The First Trimester?

-Yogurt can be eaten at any stage of pregnancy, including early pregnancy in the first trimester, right through to birth.
+Yogurt can be eaten at any stage of pregnancy, including early pregnancy in the first trimester of pregnancy, right through to birth.

 Due to its beneficial nutritional profile (see below), there’s no reason not to enjoy yogurt throughout your pregnancy.
 Some yogurts are better than others depending on how they are processed and sweetened.